Kenji Mizoguchi

-Kenji Mizoguchi (溝口 健二, Mizoguchi Kenji) was a Japanese film director and screenwriter, who directed about one hundred films during his career between 1923 and 1956.
+Kenji Mizoguchi (溝口 健二, Mizoguchi Kenji) was a Japanese filmmaker who directed roughly one hundred films during his career between 1923 and 1956.
 His most acclaimed works include The Story of the Last Chrysanthemums (1939), The Life of Oharu (1952), Ugetsu (1953), and Sansho the Bailiff (1954), with the latter three all being awarded at the Venice International Film Festival.
 A recurring theme of his films was the oppression of women in historical and contemporary Japan.
 Together with Akira Kurosawa and Yasujirō Ozu, Mizoguchi is seen as a representative of the "golden age" of Japanese cinema.
-David Thomson writes that "The use of camera to convey emotional ideas or intelligent feelings is the definition of cinema derived from Mizoguchi's films.
-He is supreme in the realization of internal states in external views."
-Orson Welles said of Mizoguchi, "He can't be praised enough, really."